PointsBet Promo Code and Sportsbook Review

-PointsBet NJ Software and Mobile Sports Betting App
+PointsBet Software and Mobile Sports Betting App

-You can use PointsBet either through its website or its dedicated mobile app available for iOS and android devices.
+You can use PointsBet either through its website or its dedicated mobile app available for iOS and Android devices.
 Our experts like both platforms, but the app is what really stands out for us.

 Unlike most sportsbooks, both the sports menu and betslip are hidden when you land on the PointsBet homepage.
 Both pop up when you click on them, but hide when not in use.
-The site prioritizes the featured bets and the upcoming games available for live betting.
+The sports betting site prioritizes the featured bets and the upcoming games available for live betting.

 To browse through sports and leagues you need to click open the hidden menu and scroll down until you find what you are looking for.
-Our experts think the process is probably a little slower than the average sportsbook, but still pretty easy.
+Our experts think the process is probably a little slower than the average online sportsbook, but still pretty easy.

 Our experts were also impressed with how the betslip feature works.
-It’s flexible and functional enough for all the different kinds of bets available – fixed odds, PointsBetting and multi-bets like parlays.
+It’s flexible and functional enough for all the different kinds of bets available – fixed odds, PointsBetting, and multi-bets like parlays.

-Software and App Highlights
+PointsBet Sportsbook Software and Mobile App Highlights